Glossary of research terms

 Investigational Device Exemption (IDE)

-Prescribed documents/application submitted to the FDA and approved to allow for the conduct of a clinical study using a significant risk device that is new or not approved for a particular use.
-Non-significant risk IDEs are not submitted to the FDA but do have other IDE requirements.
+Prescribed documents/application submitted to the FDA and approved to allow for the conduct of a clinical study using a significant risk device that is new or not approved for that use.
 See the VCU Reporting Sponsor-Investigator IND or IDE Policy.